pingcap/docs/tiup/tiup-component-cluster-patch.md

 ## --offline

 - Declares that the current cluster is not running.
-When the option is specified, TiUP does not migrate service leader to another node or restart the service, but only replaces the binary files of cluster components
+When the option is specified, TiUP does not migrate the service leader to another node or restart the service, but only replaces the binary files of cluster components.
 - Data type: `BOOLEAN`
 - This option is disabled by default with the `false` value.
 To enable this option, add this option to the command, and either pass the `true` value or do not pass any value.